UncleJerry/Filmroom/README.md

 >
 > Swift 4 + iOS 11 or macOS 10.13
 >
-> Mainly working on desktop
+> Mainly working on iOS